Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Phases on a -space: the general principle

 \end{defn} \Cref{noneqBM} appears to depend on the choice of extension of $\cL$ to $\overline Y$, but given two choices of extension, the cofibers of the induced maps $\hocolim \overline{\cL}|_*\to\hocolim\overline{\cL}$ are equivalent, hence compute the same Borel-Moore homology groups.

 When $\cL$ is constant, this recovers the usual notion of Borel-Moore (generalized) homology~\cite{BM60, Mil93}.

-Recall that a \term{symmetry type} is a space $B$ with a map $f\colon B\to B\O$. \begin{defn} A \term{local system of symmetry types} over the space $Y$ is a local system on $Y$ valued in the $\infty$-category of spaces with a map to $B\O$. \end{defn} This is closely related to Raptis-Steimle's definition of parametrized tangential structures~\cite[\S 2]{RS17}.
+Recall that a \term{symmetry type} is a space $B$ with a map $f\colon B\to B\O$.
+This is also referred to as a \term{tangential structure}; we use the name ``symmetry type'' to emphasize the connection with the symmetries of a field theory in physics. \begin{defn} A \term{local system of symmetry types} over the space $Y$ is a local system on $Y$ valued in the $\infty$-category of spaces with a map to $B\O$. \end{defn} This is closely related to Raptis-Steimle's definition of parametrized tangential structures~\cite[\S 2]{RS17}.

 Symmetry types often arise as the stabilizations in $n$ of maps $B\rho_n\colon BH_n\to B\O_n$ induced from representations $\rho_n\colon H_n\to\O_n$; see~\cite[\FHrefllink{section.2}{\S 2}]{FH16} for a general discussion.
 Likewise, the local systems of symmetry types we consider arise from $BH$-bundles over $Y$.